peejaywk/VinylRack/testing.md

 * **PARTIAL PASS** (See Unreoloved issues in the [Bugs & Issues](#bugsissues) section below)

 ### Test-024 : Profile Page
-Test to confirm that users can update their information via the profile page and that delivery details are automatically added to the chekout form.
+Test to confirm that users can update their information via the profile page and that delivery details are automatically added to the checkout form.
 Also confirm that the delivery details in the profile are updated if the update checkbox is selected during checkout.

 1. Open Chrome browser and navigate to: https://vinyl-rack.herokuapp.com/.
 2. If logged out login to the site.